felixwittwer/casio_abi_math_2025/README.md

 year . main version (for major changes) . sub version (for small changes of bug fixes)

 ### 2024.1.0
-currently in development
+currently in development <br>
-brining UX changes and new menu structure
+brining UX changes and new menu structure <br>
+currently all changes and improvments are done by Felix Wittwer

 ### 2017.1.0
 origianl version by Charlotte Bäcker